nightmare233/MDducoments/Comm100-Restful-API-Ticket.md

     - OAuth Authentication
 - [Reference document](https://www.comm100.com/doc/api/introduction.htm#/)

-# Paramter explanation
+# Parameter explanation
 - Incoming parameters：
     - Get API passes parameters through the query string
     - Put/Post API passes parameters through json data.
-    - DateTime Parametes：
+    - DateTime Parameters：
         - The input time parameter needs to conform to the standard format of is-8601, for reference：<a href="https://en.wikipedia.org/wiki/ISO_8601" target="_blank">wikipedia</a>
     - The total size of all of a ticket's attachments cannot exceed 20MB.
-- All response time values are UTC time, and the caller converts as their time zone as required.
+- All response time values are UTC time and the caller converts as their time zone as required.

 # Resource List
 |Name|EndPoint|Note|